paulcushing/Jammming/README.md

 - I'll implement a dialog confirming that the new playlist was saved to Spotify.
 I could also include a link to the newly created list within Spotify.

+### Demo

+Currently deployed at [https://happy-edison-ed4e45.netlify.com] courtesy of the amazing folks at Netlify.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).